Jordan269244/final-project/2-linkedlists.md

 ## Efficency

-Queue has a Big "O" notation fo O(n).
+Queue has a Big "O" notation of O(n).
 What this means is that the time it takes grows linearly with the size of the input.
-So the bigger the input size, the longer it will take for the code to proccess the information.
+So the bigger the data size, the longer it will take for the code to proccess the information.

 ![Big O Notation Graph](O(n).png)